 Likely activities (operation) to result as a consequence of the policy Likely effects if proposal implemented European site(s) potentially affected Could the proposal have likely significant effects on European sites?
 Shadow HRA: ppSPA potentially affected?
-Shadow HRA: Could the proposal have likely significant effects on the ppSPA?
-The site includes areas of wetland, arable, grassland and scrub, which could be suitable for breeding and foraging habitat for woodlark and nightjar.
+Shadow HRA: Could the proposal have likely significant effects on the ppSPA? foraging habitat for woodlark and nightjar.
 The increase in population at this location as a result of this policy could potentially contribute to an increase in visitors to the ppSPA.
 Therefore this policy could result in effects arising from increased recreation on the ppSPA.
 Therefore this should be considered further at the Appropriate Assessment stage.
-Delivering Economic Prosperity , ST8 - Employment Land Bassetlaw Garden Village (15ha) Apleyhead Junction, Worksop (118.7ha) High Marnham Green Energy Hub (60ha) Economic development Increase in vehicle traffic Air pollution Physical loss and damage of off-site habitat Degradation of water quality Humber Estuary SAC, SPA and Ramsar site Uncertain: water quality The screening of this policy considers the provision of employment development land at three locations, these have all been assessed separately in their own policies (ST3: Bassetlaw Garden Village, 9: Site EM006 - High Marnham Energy Hub, Sherwood Forest ppSPA Uncertain: air pollution, non-physical disturbance and loss / damage to off-site habitat The screening of this policy considers the provision of employment development land at three locations, these have all been assessed separately in their own policies: (ST3: Bassetlaw Garden Village, 9: Site EM008 - High Marnham Green Energy Hub, 10: Site
+Delivering Economic Prospe rity (Policies ST7-ST14) ST7 - Provision of Land for Employment Development (Employment development at Bassetlaw Garden Village (10ha), Apleyhead Junction, Worksop (118.7ha) and High Marnham Green Energy Hub Economic development Increase in vehicle traffic Air pollution Physical loss and damage of off-site habitat Degradation of water quality Humber Estuary SAC, SPA and Ramsar site Uncertain: water quality The screening of this policy considers the provision of employment development land at three locations, these Sherwood Forest ppSPA Uncertain: air pollution, non- physical disturbance and loss / damage to off-site habitat The screening of this policy considers the provision of employment development land at three locations, these

 Likely activities (operation) to result as a consequence of the policy Likely effects if proposal implemented European site(s) potentially affected Could the proposal have likely significant effects on European sites?
 Shadow HRA: ppSPA potentially affected?
 Shadow HRA: Could the proposal have likely significant effects on the ppSPA?
-10: Site SEM01 - Apleyhead Junction).
-SEM01 - Apleyhead Junction).
-This policy is likely to lead to an overall increase in vehicular traffic as a result of commuters travelling to these sites.
+Hub is identified as having potential impacts on water quality. commuters travelling to these sites.
 Therefore, this policy could have an air pollution effect in-combination with other policies, namely those that would result in additional development in the District.
 Therefore this needs to be considered further at the Appropriate Assessment stage.
-ST9: Site EM008 - High Marnham Green Energy Hub (38.4ha within the plan period (60ha beyond 2037) for energy generation and low carbon employment) Economic development Increase in vehicle traffic Air pollution Degradation of water quality Humber Estuary SAC, SPA and Ramsar site Uncertain: water quality This site lies alongside the River Trent, which flows into the Humber Estuary.
+ST8: Site EM008 - High Marnham Green Energy Hub (38.4ha within the plan period and 21.6ha beyond the plan period for energy generation and low carbon employment development) Economic development Increase in vehicle traffic Air pollution Degradation of water quality Humber Estuary SAC, SPA and Ramsar site Uncertain: water quality This site lies alongside the River Trent, which flows into the Humber Estuary.
 It is not anticipated that this site would result in likely significant effects on the Humber Estuary sites in itself, but significant effects could arise in- combination with development in surrounding local authority areas.
 Sherwood Forest ppSPA Uncertain: air pollution The screening of this policy considers the provision for up to 60 hectares for energy generation and low carbon employment.
 The site is located approximately 15km away from the ppSPA, and comprises a former power station including buildings, hardstanding and amenity grassland.
-Whilst the provision of energy generation and low carbon employment development is intended to reduce carbon emissions from energy generation, the redevelopment of this site is likely to result in an increase
+Whilst the provision of energy generation and low carbon employment development is intended to reduce carbon emissions from energy generation, the redevelopment of this site is likely to result in an increase in traffic flows on roads throughout the District.
+The nearest direct strategic road is approximately 2.5km away, however given the